MUNICH and The BAVARIAN REGION, GERMANY 9 Days

 DAY 1

-• Use the S-Bahn trains or Uber between the airport and Munich city center.
+From the airport, take Uber or the S-Bahn trains to the Munich city center.

-• The S1 and S8 train run every 10 minutes from the airport.
+The S1 and S8 trains run every 10 minutes from the airport.

-• Best way to get around Munich: Use S-Bahn and U-Bahn train network.
+Best way to get around Munich: Use the S-Bahn and U-Bahn train network.

 DAYS 2 - 4